 Measurements can be made to give a direct indication of reaction progress or the composition of a mixture at a given time.
-This information about the process can be used to make changes to keep a process running within some set limits.
-With additional process information, and knowledge, there is the possibility of understanding the parameters that impact a process and the product quality (e.g. fat content in cheese, alcohol content in beer, water content in freeze dryed products, API in tablets).
+This information about the process can be used to make changes to keep a process running within pre-set limits.
+With additional process information, and knowledge, there is the possibility of understanding the parameters that impact a process and the product quality (e.g. fat content in cheese, alcohol content in beer, water content in freeze dried products, API in tablets, etc.).

 The objective is to learn scientific approaches to solving PACT problems.
-The course will show the student how the individual competences (e.g. analytical chemistry, process engineering, process chemistry, and multivariate data analysis) contribute significantly to PACT.
+The course will show the student how the individual competences (i.e. analytical chemistry/spectroscopy, process engineering/control, process chemistry, and multivariate data analysis) contribute significantly to PACT.

 Apart from learning scientific approaches to solving problems, the student will learn to appreciate knowledge of: problem definition, process description, and validation.

 When the course is completed, the student is expected to:

 - Describe fundamental process control theory in relation to monitor and control industrial processes.

 - Describe process sampling and instrument interfacing in relation to extracting, handling, storing and presenting process material for spectroscopic measurements and reference analysis.

 - Plan and execute a scientific analysis of an industrial process.